ssbsukirat/medicine/Immune, inflammatory, rheumatological/Acute Rheumatic Fever.md

 - No treatment alters likelihood of developing or severity ofRHD
 ## Antibiotics
 - treat precipitating GAS infection
-- Penicillin is DOC -- oral Phenoxymethyl penicillin 500 BD or Amoxicillin 50mg/kg
+- Penicillin is DOC -- oral Phenoxymethyl penicillin 500 BD or Amoxicillin 50mg/kg for 10 days
+- Single dose IM 1.2 Million units benzathine Penicillin
+## Salicylate and NSAIDs
+- for arthritis and arthralgia
+- No role in carditis or chorea